 Food Storage – for all members living in the household (3 months minimum)

-Duct tape (Duck Tape) – for setting up an isolation room
+Duct tape (Duck Tape) – for setting up an isolation room and securing plastic sheeting.

-HEPA filters – enough for whole house air filtration
+HEPA filters – enough for whole house air filtration.

-100 rolls of toilet paper per person – for personal sanitation
+100 rolls of toilet paper per person – for personal sanitation.

-20 rolls of paper towels per person
+20 rolls of paper towels per person.

 Some of the ideas are excerpted from the LDS Preparedness Manual which offers a well rounded set of advice on survival preparedness in general.